scruwi/container/README.md

 ## Exceptions

 - `NotFoundExceptionInterface` - for an unknown entry
-- `ContainerExceptionInterface` - for any common exceptions in the container
+- `ContainerExceptionInterface` - for all common exceptions in the container
 - `CircularReferencesException` - there is a special exception for circular references in the container